saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 :::note
 * Android dependent apps will not be instrumented or modified.
 * iOS dependent apps will always be resigned/modified (even when resigning is disabled for the main app) because apps can't be installed on iOS devices without resigning them.
+If a dependent app cannot be resigned (such as a 3rd party app), the test will not work as intended.
 :::

 ### Espresso/XCUITest Configuration